parsaes80/BitSimulator/README.md

 You can add individual logic components to the project by selecting the component button and left clicking on the Schematic Editor.
 You can connect components to each other by pressing right click near a port of a component and dragging it to the port of another component, it the connection is **valid** it will connect.
 You can also drag schematic anywhere by holding the middle mouse button and dragging the mouse.
 ![Image](https://github.com/user-attachments/assets/598f7088-9dfa-43cf-8e53-41b766eee1a3)
 You can also write **Verilog** code in the **HDL Editor** tab of the program.
-After that pressing the compile button will turn you Verilog code into a fully sythesized circuit, and you can simulate it.
+After that pressing the compile button will turn you Verilog code into a fully sythesized circuit, and you can simulate it. **THE MODULE MUST ALWAYS BE NAMED "top".**
 ![Image](https://github.com/user-attachments/assets/56b2722c-8d40-4972-800e-267351b7e81e)

 Here is the a sample verolog code you can try, it creates a circuit that mutiplies two numbers: